w7x7s/AminoDex/README.md

 **English**

-AminoDex is a mobile application under development that displays information about amino acids.
+AminoDex is a mobile application under development .

 ## Contact the developer